How to read the Machine Learning Is Fun! book

 Linux: VMware Player (free)

-Feel free to maximize the VMware window so that you have a little more space to work with.
+You can maximize the VMware window so that you have a little more space to work with.
 Also, notice that project source code is already on the desktop in the project_code folder.
 You don’t need to copy it over to the virtual machine yourself.

 To get started, click the PyCharm icon in the top left (the one that says “PC”).